jpolo/jpolo/README.md

 ## 🚀 My projects

+Author of W5S package collection : [https://github.com/w5s/std](https://w5s.github.io/std/)

+It started as a simple kata for my own practise, and it evolved on a bigger project, collecting many best practises from the whole js ecosystem and from myself.

 At the moment, I am working mainly on Typescript libraries and productivity tools (in bash, make or other)

 ## 🩷 Donate